 While my first tandem pair ran, I paged through the SimCalc manual.
 A command Profile caught my eye.
-It reports, after the program runs, how much time is spent on each command.
+It reports, after the program runs, how much time was spent on each command.

 I added Profile for the next tandem run.
 By lunchtime, I had discovered that the various 10 thousand write loops consumed 25% of the total CPU usage of the program.
 SimCalc charged us by CPU time.
-That meant their billing was goosed up by 25%!
+That meant their billing was inflated by 25%!

 Before I’d barely thought through this, Jack came in the terminal room.

 “Jack, you won’t believe this,” I said.
 “SimCalc is bilking us for six thousand a month!”